Charitable Organizations (with the exemption status under Section 88 of the Inland Revenue Ordinance (Cap.112))

 For details, please refer to “Guide to ESR Programme ”

-Under the “Pilot Scheme for Non-section 88 Organisations”, we extend the eligibility to accept applications from applicants who are not tax-exempt under section 88 of the Inland Revenue Ordinance but should be non-profit-making organisations or social enterprises.
-They should –
+Applicants who are not tax-exempt under section 88 of the Inland Revenue Ordinance but are non-profit-making organisations or social enterprises can also apply..
+They should be –

-- be organisations or limited companies registered under the laws of the Hong Kong Special Administrative Region; and
+- organisations or limited companies registered under the laws of the Hong Kong Special Administrative Region; AND

-In submitting the completed ESR Application Form, these applicants are also required to provide a duly completed prescribed supplementary proforma (i.e. “Proforma for the Pilot Scheme for Non-section 88 Organisations” ) and submit supplementary information / documents.
+In submitting the completed ESR Application Form, these applicants are also required to provide a duly completed prescribed supplementary proforma (i.e. “Proforma for Non-section 88 Organisations” ) and submit supplementary information / documents.

 Please refer to Appendix A of the “Guide to ESR Programme” for more details.

 Each approved project will be funded up to three years at a maximum amount of $3 million.

 The ESR Programme is open to application all year round, but deadlines are set on a half-yearly basis to enable the corresponding processing of applications in batches.

 Please refer to the Guide to ESR Programme to find out more about the ESR Programme, including the objectives, the assessment criteria, the financial arrangement and monitoring mechanism for approved projects.

 Applications must be submitted in the specified Application Form.
 Please check the completeness of application based on the “Checklist of Documents Required for Submitting Applications” of the Application Form.
 Application which has failed to provide all the required information will be considered as an invalid application and may not be further processed.